 Beth Soja has practiced media and First Amendment law in both private firm and nonprofit settings, where she has advised many types of media outlets, businesses and journalists.
 She has co-authored amicus curiae (friend of the court) briefs in courts around the country, including the United States Supreme Court.
-She has experience with pre-publication review, libel litigation, copyright matters, and freedom of information laws.
+She has experience with pre-publication review, libel litigation, copyright matters, and reporter’s privilege.
+Beth’s work with SMVT often focuses on government transparency and freedom of information, especially the North Carolina open meetings and public records laws.

 University of North Carolina at Chapel Hill School of Law, J.D., 2006